Courage-1984/Dataset-Forge/docs/README_full.md

 - Keep UI, logic, and utilities separate.
 - Use thin UI layers (menus), business logic in actions, helpers in utils.
+- Use lazy imports to keep CLI menu responsive and fast.

 ## Coding Standards